 They see it as a chance to invest money into an asset to generate more money in the end.
 In other words, some merchants expect the value of cryptocurrencies to be higher in the future.

-At the time of writing (end of December 2020), the prediction of these merchants has come out to be correct so far.
+Currently, the prediction of these merchants has come out to be correct so far.

 As an example, let’s take a look at the price graph of the most popular cryptocurrency, Bitcoin: